amithegde/amithegde.github.io/_posts/2015-7-6-replacing-azure-storage-table-entity-with-optimistic-concurrency.md

         }
     }
 }

+public void ReplaceEntity<T>(string tableName, T entity) where T : TableEntity, new() {
+    CloudTable table = TableClient.GetTableReference(tableName);
+    TableOperation tableOperation = TableOperation.Replace(entity);
+    table.Execute(tableOperation);
+}

 {% endhighlight %}

 As you can see, method `ReplaceEntityOptimistically` iterates over `retryCount` and tries to update the entity.
-If fails, it pulls a latest copy of the entity from server, makes necessary changes on the entity using `entityUpdateAction` and tries to update the entity again.
+If fails, it pulls a latest copy of the entity from server, makes necessary changes on the entity using `entityUpdateAction` and tries to update the entity again. `RetrieveEntity` method is a trivial method to retrieve the entity again from server.

 Now, using this method is simple.
 All we need is an action to make changes to the entity properties.
 For example: